BartOtten/routex/README.md

 ### [How Routex and Phoenix Router Work Together](docs/ROUTEX_AND_PHOENIX_ROUTER.md)
 Understanding how Routex, its extensions, and Phoenix Router work together can be tricky at first sight.
-To help you understand, we came up with an anology.
+To help you understand, we came up with an analogy.

 ### [Routex compared to Phoenix Router and Cldr Routes](docs/COMPARISON.md)
 We published a comparison with the intended to help you understand